Last Updated: November 9, 2015

 Bentz and Midnight Suns Baseball begin practicing at the Dimond Park Field House on October 2nd.

-Midnight Suns Baseball is still accepting registrations for the January - March practice sessions.
+Midnight Suns Baseball will accept registrations for the January - March 2016 practice sessions.
 Players will need to bring to their 1st practice a completed registration form (see below) and $100 check made payable to Midnight Suns Baseball.
 Players of ages 8-18 are welcome to join.
-Interested players must be at least 8 years old as of April 30, 2015.
+Interested players must be at least 8 years old as of April 30, 2016.
 Practices schedules can be found on the 10U, 12U, 14U and 18U web pages.

 ABOUT THE MIDNIGHT SUNS BASEBALL CLUB